matijabozic/arch-install/README.md

-Bash script that installs Arch Linux with Plasma Desktop!x<br />
+Bash script that installs Arch Linux with Plasma Desktop!<br />
 Use at your own risk!
 This script will reformat your HDD!

 Connect to Wireless network (Skip this step if you are using ethernet)